inspiraluna/doiContacts/README.md

 - doi_react_app/ - contains the react app (edit, **yarn start**, **yarn build** from here)
 - www/ - cordova directory - do not edit anything here.
 - cordova build / cordova run ios/android from the directory of this file

+## Logic
+## QR-Code creation / scan
+- Modell a)
+    - create a QR-Code with doichain transaction containing a SOI
+        - signed by the creator of the QR-Code (alice) (Alice requests permission from Bob)
+        - URL form: doichain:signeddoichaintx?from=alice@email.com&to=bobs@email.com
+        - listens on mempool transaction (needs live websocket to validator)
+        - displays confirmed DOI
+    - bob scans a QR-Code (a DOI-permission request) from Alice
+        - decodes and shows from and to from after scan provides confirm button
+        - broadcasts transaction to validator
+        - stores given DOI under contacts with flag permission granted

 ## Further information and sources (as option - yet untested)
 ### via Cordova